jNembhard/galleria/README.md

 At first glance, the main page looked trival.
 I started with a mobile first layout and scaled up to the tablet version of the application.
 The pictures were all different heights which led to me discorvering implementations for a Masonry layout.

-Traditionally,i t requires some JavaScript implementation through use of a library.
+Traditionally, it requires some JavaScript implementation through use of a library.
 Firefox Nightly currently hosts a function for developers,

 ```css
 grid-row-template: masonry;